ludoblues/sitemap-stream/README.md

 ## Events

 SitemapStream use streams, so it emit events to let you know what happens.
-Here are the event you can listen to:
+Here are the events you can listen to:

 - error
 - drain